tiendu/tiendu.github.io/src/content/blog/2025-05-18-being-average.md

 Wanting recognition does not make us shallow.

-But needing recognition for meaning might make life harder than it has to be.
+But needing recognition in order for life to have meaning may make life harder than it has to be.

 Because so much of life will not be recognized.